EleanaPol/mlagents-playground/README.md

 ```
 tensorboard --logdir results
 ```
 If you opened it correctly you should be able to track your training progress by visiting [http://http://localhost:6006/](http://http://localhost:6006/)

+### * Navigating to a desired directory via the terminal
+* To change the drive location type the corresponding the drive you want to go to followed by the ":" symbol.